turksmathstuff/turksmathstuff.github.io/mail-to-doc.md

 # Guide: "Mail-to-Doc" Gmail Add-on

 This guide walks you through the entire process of creating a personal Gmail add-on from scratch.
-This tool allows you to save any email to a specific Google Doc, automatically removing repetitive footer text.
+This tool allows you to save any email to a specific Google Doc, automatically removing repetitive footer text (not working...).
 You can choose from previously used documents or create new ones on the fly, right from your Gmail sidebar.

 ## How It Works
 When you open an email, this add-on will appear in the right-hand sidebar.